 What Does the Community Grants Program Fund?

 Grants must be written in support of communities within the THCF service area: Eastern Jackson County (East of I-435) in Missouri, suburban Jackson County (outside of KC metro), and Cass County.
 Funding requests are for activities that will take place in the next fiscal year.
-It is preferred that requests have a start date of November/December of the current year OR begin in January of the following year.
+With proposals due in March, it is recommended that your project have a start date of November/December of that year OR begin in January of the following year.

 Applications to the Community Grants program must address one or more of the following issues: